 McAlister Institute offers 25 programs that represent a complete continuum of care for the prevention and treatment of alcoholism and drug addiction.
 From pregnant women and troubled teens to ex-offenders, homeless men, monolingual Spanish speakers, and co-occurring individuals, each program is built on more than 35 years of experience in alcohol and other drug services and has been tailored to meet the needs of individuals, families, and communities that have been affected by substance abuse.
 To learn more about our programs or services across San Diego County and Napa County, please click on the program category below, or call (619) 442-0277.

 Regional Recovery Centers

 McAlister Institute's regional recovery centers are outpatient programs for adults struggling with substance abuse and other drug-related problems, including co-occurring mental health issues.
-Wraparound services include assessment, treatment planning individual and group counseling, case management, mental health counseling, vocational training, re-entry assistance and referral, and ongoing recovery support services.
+Wraparound services include assessment, treatment planning, individual and group counseling, case management and care coordination, mental health counseling, vocational training, re-entry assistance, ongoing recovery support services, and extensive linkages to community resources.
 A sliding fee scale is utilized to ensure no one is denied services due to inability to pay.

 Outpatient centers are located throughout San Diego County:

 South Bay Regional Recovery Center (SBRRC)